COVID hits Missouri nursing homes again; staff hard hit - NewsBreak

 Nursing homes have contended with staffing shortages throughout the pandemic, but the latest surge has sent yet-unseen numbers of health care workers home due to illness or exposure.

-Marjorie Moore, executive director of VOYCE, a south St. Louis County nonprofit that advocates for nursing home residents, said the group has been fielding more complaints about issues such as unanswered call lights.
+Marjorie Moore, executive director of VOYCE, a south St. Louis County nonprofit that advocates on behalf of nursing home residents, said the group has been fielding more complaints from residents about issues such as unanswered call lights.

-“If there’s not enough people to work in the facility, quite honestly, there’s not enough people to take care of all of the residents,” Moore said.
-“That’s really scary.”

-Amid the surge, the Columbia school district decided to reinstitute a mask requirement starting Tuesday, the Columbia Daily-Tribune reported.
-Students have been demanding a mask mandate, with Hickman High School students walking out this week.